I never expected to be a writer!

-When we immigrated to Canada, I wrote annual Christmas newsletters for family and friends.
+When we immigrated to Canada from South Africa over twenty years' ago, I wrote annual Christmas newsletters for family and friends.
 Each year I received compliments about how much my letter was anticipated and enjoyed.
 I didn’t see anything special in it, but others did.
 And at work, business correspondence and reports came easily to me.
 With all this in mind, instead of watercolour lessons, I signed up for a writing class.

 So began the journey that took me from there, more than ten years' ago, to here - and my own author website.

 Are you on a path of discovery?
 Is writing a love in your life?
 Or, like me, is it a gift that you have been afraid to embrace and explore?
 I encourage you to do what it takes to fan it into flame.
 It is so worth it!

 I write now because I must; I write for the joy and sanity it brings to my life.
 Anything else that flows out of that is a glorious bonus.

 Brenda Smit-James author of When God Says No, My Journey through Grief to Acceptance, works with mid-life women – and men – who want to write but don’t know where to start or who have started to write but don’t know in which direction to take it.
 So they stumble and stall, and feel frustrated and stuck.

 Brenda’s specialty is memoir writing – and for two distinct reasons:

 First, our lives provide much material that is ripe for writing.
 And as memoir is a fluid genre, it is an effective platform for anyone to get started with writing and to keep the momentum going.